 Recently Adopted Accounting Pronouncement: In August 2016, the FASB issued Accounting Standards Update 2016-14, regarding the reporting and disclosure requirements for not-for-profit organizations, effective for periods beginning after December 15, 2017, with early adoption permitted.
 The pronouncement replaces the three classes of net assets with two new classes, required the reporting of expenses by function and natural classification, enhances disclosures on liquidity and availability of resources, and includes several other less significant reporting enhancements.
-The Organization has early adopted this new pronouncement effective January 1, 2017 and the prior year presentation is conformed.
+The Organization adopted this new pronouncement effective January 1, 2017.